-View up 5th Street from Anderton Street.
-Photo: Courtenay & District Museum art_p90-16b
+View up 5th Street from Anderton Street

 Design Option for 4th, 5th and 6th Streets (2018)

 Further work to explore design option for the core downtown streets will take place with the goal of creating the following themes: 4th Street as a Market Street; 5th Street as a Shopping Street; and 6th Street as a Green Street.
 Each street will have a distinct character and every attempt will be made to direct businesses to organize by these themes.
 To improve the pedestrian realm of 5th Street consideration will be given to expanding the sidewalk into the existing parking areas to reduce the car dominance and make a more pleasant pedestrian realm.